SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "What can I do to help?"

-*"Pinkie is overwhelmed with anxiety, she keeps ignoring it, but it's ruining her life.
-She needs to deal with it, and she needs help!"*
+*"Pinkie is overwhelmed with anxiety.
+She keeps ignoring it, but it's ruining her life.
+She needs help dealing with it!"*

 "Oh, I see.
 Well, I've had to deal with my fair share of anxiety… as you can probably guess."
 Fluttershy blushes.
 "I'll do my best to help her."